veeramarni/redrouter/README.md

 - [X] ssh username-based routing

 #### Middleware
-Your application can optionally implement a middleware stack, used to transform the content of incoming messages:
+Your application can optionally implement a middleware stack, used to transform the content of incoming messages.
-- [ ] Let's Encrypt

 Middleware is not something that we intend to be modular, but rather, would typically be used to inject your own functionality without modifying existing resolver or proxy agent code.

 #### Proxy Agent
 Proxy agents forward the content to a destination given the route provided by